mageddo/bookmark-notes/README.md

 3. That's it :)

-# Building from source (You probably don't want that)
+# Building from source (You probably don't need to do that)

 	$ docker-compose up prod-api-build-bk && docker-compose build prod-build-bk